Helpful things to know

 It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as travel backpacks, suitcases, and instrument cases – are not brought into the Library.
 Prams, strollers and bags with items for babies or young children can be brought in.

 Friends of the Library Lounge

 The private Friends of the Library Lounge is open with current COVID-safe practices in place.

 The open access collection is available for browsing.
 Accessing other collections must be requested in advance with retrieval times outlined below.

-For collection items in onsite storage, order by 4pm for pick-up from 10am the next day.
+For same day retrieval of collection items in onsite storage, order by:

 For offsite collection items, order by 4pm: